siboles/pyCellAnalyst/doc/segdef_gui.rst

    * Before performing the optimization to determine the best affine transformation between objects, will first find the optimal rigid body translation and rotation to align objects if checked.
    * If checked, perform deformable image registration to find the best non-uniform deformation that maps the reference to the deformed object(s).
    * If checked, save 3-D mesh information and displacements calculated by deformable image registration interpolated to the mesh boundary to a Python pickle file that can later be used to fully generate and solve finite element analyses of the the deformation.
    * If checked, spawns a 3-D interactive rendering of the non-uniform displacements resulting from deformable image registration.
 The deformation can be animated by pressing the RIGHT-ARROW.
-Also, the frames of the animate can be saved to disk by pressing the UP-ARROW.
+Also, the frames of the animation can be saved to disk by pressing the UP-ARROW.
    * If checked, bar plots of the results from the ellipsoidal and affine transformation methods reporting cell strains.